SCADA vs. Digital Control Platforms: Why Renewable Energy Needs a New Approach

 Conclusion: The Imperative for Change

-This isn’t just about choosing different technology—it’s about choosing an operational philosophy that prioritizes flexibility over vendor dependence, security over legacy compatibility, and strategic positioning over short-term convenience.
+This isn’t just about choosing different technology—it’s about choosing an operational philosophy that prioritises flexibility over vendor dependence, security over legacy compatibility, and strategic positioning over short-term convenience.

 The operators who make this transition strategically will gain sustainable competitive advantages in operational efficiency, security posture, and business agility.
 Those who delay will find themselves increasingly constrained by legacy architectural decisions that become more expensive to maintain and more difficult to escape over time.